Are you a Quiet Speculation member?

 Everyone Loves Kiki

 A degenerate classic, the deck needs absolutely zero explanation, which is exactly how powerful the deck actually is.
 It's one of the slower degens at turn eight, but, I include it to talk about the potential.
 When I first saw Maelstrom Wanderer this is exactly where I went with the deck—entirely thought experiment level.
 I don't think I ever won a game with it while demonstrating Wanderer.
-However, over time, I experimented with some ideas and they changed the rules for cascade and split cards with regards to cascade, which lead to more cards being playable in it, and also, they added Keruga, the Macrosage which can be played as a companion for laughs.
+However, over time, I experimented with some ideas and they changed the rules for cascade and split cards with regards to cascade, which lead to more cards being playable in it, and also, they added Keruga, The Macrosage which can be played as a companion for laughs.
 I have the same style of deck but it plays a lot more non-land cards that cannot be cascaded into that have some form of use such as Magma Opus.
 This way it looks like I'm doing something, but really, I'm just trying to kill everyone with Pestermite and Kiki-Jiki, Mirror Breaker.

 The Rest of the Gang

-There are more examples out there like Kaho, Minamo Historian, and the ever famous Thalia and The Gitrog Monster.
+There are more examples out there like Kaho, Minamo Historian, and the ever famous The Gitrog Monster.
 In particular, Gitrog is really cool because it relies on rules knowledge of the cleanup step to function; if you've never seen it or your opponents have never seen it, prepare to learn about End of Turn and Cleanup.
 A Gitrog primer could make a good rules article for the future.

 Should I Bring one of These to Play?